radius-project/radius/docs/content/concepts/appmodel-concept/_index.md

 <i>An example app represented as a block diagram.</i>
 {{< /imgproc >}}

-These diagrams often include
+These diagrams often include:
-- the resources that run application code, like containers.
+- Infrastructure resources, including databases, messages queues, API gateways, and secret stores
-- "supporting" resources - like databases, messages queues, api gateways, and secret stores
+- Services that run application code, such as containers.
-- information about the relationship between resources - like protocols, settings, and permissions.
+- Relationships between resources, like protocols, settings, and permissions

-Radius provides a way for developers to translate human-understandable application diagrams into human-understandable application code.
+Project Radius provides a way for developers to translate human-understandable application diagrams into human-understandable application code.

-## Example: diagram ➡ code ➡ diagram
+## Applications as code

 With the Radius app model, teams can easily codify and share pieces of a large, shared application.
 {{< rad file="snippets/appmodel-concept.bicep" embed=true >}}